madsbf/cv-kickstarter/README.rst

       python setup.py install

-For optimization reasons, the course information is fetched from a MongoDB database.
+For optimization reasons, the course information is fetched from a `MongoDB database <http://www.mongodb.org>`_, which is an requirement for running the application.
 In order to import courses into MongoDB from the xml, run the command:

 ::